SiniePalcy/chaika.test/README.md

 ## What is implemented

-- Search available rooms for a selected hotel and stay period (`POST /api/availability/search`)
+- Search available rooms for a selected hotel and stay period (`GET /api/availability/search`)
 - Return available rooms with rate plans, total price, cancellation policy and meal plan
 - Booking creation endpoint and request model (`POST /api/bookings`) that returns `501 Not Implemented`
 - Mock data instead of a real database